 In many respects social media marketing is still in its infancy.
 But the process of tapping someone on the shoulder and relating to them is as old as the pyramids, probably older.

-There are probably cave paintings of people tapping each other on the shoulder — ‘hey: there’s a hungry lion in that bush!’
+There are probably cave paintings of people tapping each other on the shoulder and saying ‘hey: there’s a hungry lion in that bush!’

 If you think of social media as pre-marketing or “pre-sales”, you begin to see the possibilities.
 If you see it first as a sales channel then you are headed into the danger zone.
 Social media is a pre-sales channel.
 It’s a touchpoint.
 It’s where you rack up points for being a good brand and a good online citizen.

 Social media a perfect place to be friendly and likeable.
 It’s one of the only places you can show off the finer points of your brand: your sense of humour.
 Your wisdom.
 All the lessons you’ve learned.
 It’s a soft sell but in the process there can be tremendous goodwill and respect established.

 — Western Media Group (@westernmedia) September 8, 2017

 Consumers are spending more time on social.
 They’re also spending time reading the news or chatting with people they’ve never met.
 People are really comfortable with that.
 But they are also spending a lot less time with Google.

 People are searching on Twitter and Facebook now.
 Google search is too outdated.
 No one wants results that are a day old.